Skip to content

 What single-use plastic items are included in the policy?

-- Single-use plastic bottled drinks, where an alternative exists (e.g.cans)
+• Single-use plastic bottled drinks, where alternative packaging exists (e.g.soft drink in cans)

 Plastic Wise Sports Clubs

-Sports clubs within Merri-bek need to try to transition to the Policy by June 2022, eliminating targeted single-use plastic items.
+• Council worked with sports clubs to start transitioning to the Policy in 2022, eliminating targeted single-use plastic items.

-Initially clubs are asked to make a voluntary pledge to become ‘Proudly Plastic Wise’.
-This means clubs reduced and eliminated targeted single-use plastic items where possible.
-Council will work with clubs to transition to the Policy.
+Clubs were asked to make a voluntary pledge to become ‘Proudly Plastic Wise’, reducing and eliminating targeted single-use plastic items where possible.
+Council began working with clubs to progress some of the more complex elements of the Policy.

-- Single-use bottled water (we will support clubs transition)
+• Single-use bottled water (Council will support clubs to transition)

 Plastic Wise Businesses